iamkirankumaryadav/Library/Data Science/Outliers.md

 <h4><b>1.
 Visualization</b></h4>

 - Visualization helps to understand the distribution of data and helps to identify outliers in data.
-- Boxplot, scatter plot and histogram are better plotting to identify outliers in the dataset.
+- Boxplot, scatter plot and histogram help us to identify outliers in the dataset.

 <h4 name="zscore">2.
 Z Score or Extreme Value Analysis</h4>